-Date: 21 September 2015
+Date:

-Opinion on the Police and Crime Commissioner for Hampshire's financial statements
+Opinion on the Commissioner's and Pension Fund accounting statements

-We have audited the financial statements of the Police and Crime Commissioner for Hampshire for the year ended 31 March 2015 under the Audit Commission Act 1998 (as transitionally saved).
-The financial statements comprise the Movement in Reserves Statement - Group, the Movement in Reserves Statement - PCC, the Comprehensive Income and Expenditure Statement - Group, the Comprehensive Income and Expenditure Statement - PCC, the Balance Sheet -Group, the Balance Sheet - PCC, the Cash Flow Statement - Group, the Cash Flow Statement - PCC and the related notes 1 to 40, and the Police Pension Fund Account.
-The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2014/15.
+We have audited the financial statements of the Police and Crime Commissioner for Hampshire for the year ended 31 March 2015 under the Audit Commission Act 1998.
+The financial statements comprise the Movement in Reserves Statement - Group, the Comprehensive Income and Expenditure Statement - Group, the Comprehensive Income and Expenditure Statement - PCC the Balance Sheet - Group, the Balance Sheet - PCC, the Cash Flow Statement - Group, the Cash Flow Statement - PCC, and the related notes 1 to 40; and the Police Pension Fund Account, The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2014/15.